 There are certain stories that stay with you.
 Maybe it’s the genuineness with which they were told, or the details are so vivid that it paints a picture that lasts.
-This is such a story, which was told to me years ago by one of Leadville’s grand matriarchs, Edith Seppi, who passed away one week ago on her Lake County ranch at the age of 95.
+This is such a story, which was told to me years ago by one of Leadville’s grand matriarchs, Edith Seppi, who passed away in September 2017 on her Lake County ranch at the age of 95.
 Rest-In-Peace Edith, The Cloud City won’t be the same without you!

 Edith Seppi moved to Leadville in February 1942 with her parents.
-Her father was a contractor, hired to build the present-day Sayer & McKee building, which was originally built on historic Harrison Avenue as the Safeway grocery store.
+Her father was a contractor, hired to build the present-day Sayer & McKee building, which originally served as the Safeway grocery store.
 Edith was nearly 20 years old, and Leadville was on the verge of another big boom cycle.

-The contracts to build Camp Hale, the U.S. Army’s training grounds for the Tenth Mountain Division had also been awarded, and once that was project was complete, soldiers flooded into Leadville by the thousands.
+The contracts to build Camp Hale had also been awarded, and once that was project was complete, soldiers flooded into Leadville by the thousands.

 “Everywhere you looked there was Army,” explained Seppi, during one of the many interviews I had the honor of conducting with Edith over the years.
 The Leadville community had fully embraced the soldiers, with residents opening up their homes, making them feel part of their families.
 The city seemed to come alive again, as the leaner years of The Depression began to fade into the background.

 Remember this was the 1940s, there was no Interstate-70, no Vail Resorts.
-In fact, Leadville was the central point of mountain living, and these nearby World War II efforts provided the economic lift necessary to put the wind back into the sails of America’s Highest City.
-Town was bustling and once the local USO (United Service Organizations) was established, Leadville’s social calendar ramped-up to a level they had not seen in some time.
+In fact, Leadville was the central point of mountain living, and these nearby World War II efforts provided the economic lift necessary to put the wind back into the sails of America’s highest city.
+The town was bustling and once the local USO (United Service Organizations) was established, Leadville’s social calendar ramped-up to a level that local residents had not seen in some time.

 “We had dances at the Sixth Street Gym,” Edith explained, describing the impact that Camp Hale was having on the small mountain community.
 The bars were packed, the store shelves were stocked, and business was booming.
 But as the months wore on, and the military efforts for the war increased, it all proved to be too much for Leadville.